victorazzam/foof/README.md

 * /usr/local/bin
 * /etc

-No significant timeouts so I think it's a good start.
 The algorithm has been verified to work in Debian and its derivatives, and likely other distibutions as well.
 Now it's all down to how much CPU potency and time you've got on your hands.

-**NOTE:** ***I will summarise the differences between the two versions of foof by 2017, stay tuned and Merry Christmas everyone :)***

 ### Version history